When and why you need event insurance

 Cost of Bars for your wedding

-We always find that potential brides and grooms are shocked by the cost of Beer & Wine for their reception.
-When all is said and done, the bottom line is that the bar will likely be more than the cost of the room.
+Many brides and grooms are shocked by the cost of a bar for their reception.
+When all is said and done, the bottom line is that the bar will likely be a large portion of the budget.

 We have multiple options when it comes to bars, Open bar for the entire event, Open bar for 1-2 hours and then it turns to a Cash bar, or a Cash bar for the entire event.